Here’s why and when 9 to 5 became 9 to 6:

 Well, there are a few reasons that all tie back to that California labor law, but the law alone doesn’t fully answer the question.

 We also have to consider corporate responses to the law and other motivations that might be in play.
+Many companies offer a half day on Fridays as a perk, which influences how they structure the rest of the workweek.

-#1 Lunch Breaks
+#1 One Hour Lunch Breaks

 I’ve already mentioned the California labor law.